drcinfotech/DRC-Food-AI-Chatbot/README.md

-# 🍽️ Order Assistant — Food, Restaurant Ordering & Delivery AI Chatbot
+# 🍽️ DRC Order Assistant — Food, Restaurant Ordering & Delivery AI Chatbot

 A production-grade conversational AI demo for the food, restaurant, and delivery industry.
 Built with **Python + FastAPI** on the backend and **React + Vite + Tailwind** on the frontend, with an **allergen-safety-first** architecture and rich response blocks for restaurants, menus, carts, order tracking, offers, dietary filters, and recommendations.

-> ⚠️ **Demo only.** Order Assistant is not a real food delivery service, FSSAI-licensed food business, or restaurant aggregator.
+> ⚠️ **Demo only.** DRC Order Assistant is not a real food delivery service, FSSAI-licensed food business, or restaurant aggregator.
 All restaurants, menus, prices, riders, and offers are fictional.
-The bot uses a generic functional name ("Order Assistant") rather than a brand persona — this is intentional, since descriptive terms describing the actual function cannot be trademarked as brands for those same goods.
+The bot uses a generic functional name ("DRC Order Assistant") rather than a brand persona — this is intentional, since descriptive terms describing the actual function cannot be trademarked as brands for those same goods.

 ![CI](https://img.shields.io/github/actions/workflow/status/drcinfotech/Food-AI-Chatbot/ci.yml?branch=main&label=tests)
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-3776AB?logo=python&logoColor=white)